-Value-based management is a managerial approach in which the primary pur-
+Value-based management is a managerial approach in which the primary purpose is long-run shareholder wealth maximization.

-The objective of the firm, its systems, strategy and culture have as their guiding objective shareholder wealth maximization. pose is long-run shareholder wealth maximization.
 The objective of the firm, its systems, strategy, processes, analytical techniques, performance measurements and culture have as their guiding objective shareholder wealth maximization.